 The main risk factor here is the old adage “drive it like you stole it/rented it.”
 And in the case of Turo, it’s sometimes both.
 Because theft is not altogether uncommon on Turo.
 And it’s not as clear-cut as regular car theft; usually, if someone steals your car, it’s obvious and you know to immediately call the police.

 On Turo, a renter may be in contact but give you excuses for the continued delay in returning the car.
-In those cases, you’re kind of on your own—it sounds like Turo just tells you to keep trying to reach the renter, and wait for them to get back to you or return the car, instead calling the police right away.
+In those cases, you’re kind of on your own—by most accounts it sounds like Turo just tells you to keep trying to reach the renter, and wait for them to get back to you or return the car, instead of calling the police right away.

 In many of these cases, the owner of the car uses GPS to track it, and goes looking for it themselves.
 Which is exciting, and can be effective, but… it’s also a little dangerous.